valerio-vaccaro/liquid_testnet_docker/README.md

-# liquid_testnet_docker
+# Liquid testnet docker
-Docker for Liquid testnet with faucet and asset issuer
+Docker-compose file for Liquid testnet with faucet and asset issuer .

+## How to use
+Start with `docker-compose up`

+Stop with `docker-compose down`